The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Social Assistance Program

 The Social Assistance Program delivers benefits on a case-by-case basis to residents who meet the eligibility requirements.
-The amount of financial assistance available varies depending on the individual’s circumstances, such as the number of dependents in the household and whether they are a homeowner.
+The amount of financial assistance available varies depending on the individual’s circumstances, such as the number of dependents in the household and accommodation type.
 Assistance may include help with food and shelter costs, personal expenses, medical, optical care, and funeral costs.

 AccessAbility Supports